 “Unfortunately, the majority of the harmful alterations … to fish habitat will take centuries to fully restore.
 After restoration, the eight impacted streams are likely to still function as fish habitat providing rearing territory for juvenile Coho salmon and Dolly Varden char.
 The residual impacts, however, will undoubtedly reduce the productive capacity of the streams and wetland resulting in the reduction in adult Coho salmon production…”

 Other than Gwaii, the other two defendants were largely or entirely absent during trial and at the sentencing proceedings.
 One of the companies, Howe, dissolved on December 23, 2013.

-[A] company accused of a strict liability offence cannot avail itself of a defence of due diligence by ‘contracting out’ of its legal responsibilities…..
+[A] company accused of a strict liability offence cannot avail itself of a defense of due diligence by ‘contracting out’ of its legal responsibilities…..
 The landowner retains a legal responsibility to supervise the conduct of the contractor.
-If the landowner ignores or is wilfully blind to activities on its land which constitute the actus reus of regulatory offences it is precluded from relying on the defence of due diligence. [emphasis added]
+If the landowner ignores or is willfully blind to activities on its land which constitute the actus reus of regulatory offences it is precluded from relying on the defense of due diligence. [emphasis added]

 By the time of the sentencing trial, the court noted the severity of the damage and the failure of the defendants to do anything to rehabilitate the damage:

 None of the Defendants have taken any steps to attempt any sort of rehabilitation or reclamation of the area … The damage done … indicates a wanton disregard for the fish bearing habitat … The harm done affected all aspects of the habitat over an extensive area and was done purposely over time.